 The nation’s student loan scandal is one of the most under-reported stories of our generation.
 The academic establishment has let its costs spiral out of control, while enticing students from modest backgrounds to take on huge debt loads in the hope of better earnings potential later.
 But once the new grads doff their caps and gowns, they enter a poor job market, made far worse by the leftist economic policies of Barack Obama, the academy’s dearly beloved.

 Alas, while the professoriate believes that guilt is a fitting emotion to saddle on America’s struggling middle class, it doesn’t like to do guilt itself.
 So it is unleashing the debt collectors.
-Colleges are suing their former students for defaulted loans, (Bloomberg) and the names of the litigants include some of America’s most prestigious universities:
+Colleges are suing their former students for defaulted loans, (Bloomberg) and the names of the litigants include some of America’s most pr

 Yale, Penn and George Washington University have all sued former students over nonpayment, court records show.
 While no one tracks the number of lawsuits, students defaulted on $964 million in Perkins loans in the year ended June 2011, 20 percent more than five years earlier, government data show.
 Unlike most student loans — distributed and collected by the federal government — Perkins loans are administered by colleges, which use repayment money to lend to other poor students.